-Congratulations to the athletes I coach who raced a half marathon this weekend.
-For some this was their goal race and they trained for 8-12 weeks in order to run a PR.
+Congratulations to the athletes I coach who raced this weekend.
+For some this was their goal race and they trained for 8-16 weeks in order to run a PR.
 For others it was a hard effort that is part of their training.
-Regardless of the situation proper recovery is essential.
+Regardless of the situation proper race recovery is essential.

 You had a great finish, they placed the medal around your neck, and now you just want to sit down… DON’T!

 Immediately after finishing, try and replenish fluids.
 I suggest chocolate milk because of the carbohydrates and proteins, but sports drinks with electrolytes are also beneficial.
 Continue to walk around if you can.
-At the local half, it was rainy and chilly so most runners were wet when they finished.
-It is a good idea to change out of your wet clothes as soon as you can.
-It was in the 50’s yesterday, but one of my runners had blue lips!
-Get warm.
+If your clothes are wet, change them and get comfortable.

 Most of us do not feel like running a cool down, stretching, and foam rolling after a race, myself included!
 One of my favorite recovery tricks is the yoga pose, Legs Up On Wall.
 If you can do this pose within 30 minutes of finishing, it can speed up recovery by improving circulation.
-It is simple to execute: Lie down on your back and try to get your butt as close to the wall as possible, extending your legs up, perpendicular to the floor.
-I can share with you my butt does not get very close to the wall, and I still benefit.
+It’s a simple exercxie to do: Lie down on your back and try to get your butt as close to the wall as possible, extending your legs up, perpendicular to the floor.
+I can share with you my butt does not get very close to the wall but I still benefit from this.
 Open your arms to the sides, palms up.
 Focus on relaxing and breathing deeply.

 After a longer hard effort, our immune systems get tired as well.
-I highly suggest to athletes I coach to take extra vitamin C during the taper period and for at least a week post race.
-I usually do this, but got lazy after Boston.
-I now have had to take some unplanned rest due to being sick.
+Make a point of getting some high quality sleep.
+I highly suggest to the athletes I coach to take extra vitamin C during the taper period and for at least a week post race.
+You don’t want to have an unplanned rest period due to being sick.